avtr-inanca/APLICACION-WEB-SPA-NEXTJS/README.md

 | `npm start`      | Start the production server                |
 | `npm run lint`   | Run ESLint to check for code issues        |

+# Use cases

+## First time login

+1. Open localhost:3000 on your web browser
+2. Switch to registration mode
+3. Register with a new mail and password
+4. Open personal mail box and validate password
+5. Go back to localhost:3000
+6. Login with newly registered credentials.

+## Adding animes to the collection

+1. Login into the page
+2. Go to search
+3. Search for an anime (e.g. "Gundam")
+4. Click on "Add to Collection" to add the anime to your personal collection

 # Postman setup

 This project includes several Postman collections to help test the API easily: